 Fraudulent activity involving our products may lead to customer disputed transactions, for which we may be liable under banking regulations and payment network rules.
 Our fraud detection and risk control mechanisms may not prevent all fraudulent or illegal activity.
 To the extent we incur losses from disputed transactions, our business, results of operations and financial condition could be materially and adversely affected.
 Additionally, our cardholders can incur charges in excess of the funds available in their accounts, and we may become liable for these overdrafts.
+We offer an optional overdraft protection program service on certain demand deposit account programs that allows eligible cardholders who opt-in to spend up to a pre-authorized amount in excess of their available card balance.
 For cardholders who are not enrolled or do not meet the eligibility requirements of our overdraft protection program, we generally decline authorization attempts for amounts that exceed the available balance in a cardholder's account, however, the application of card association rules, the timing of the settlement of transactions and the assessment of the card's monthly maintenance fee, among other things, can still result in overdrawn accounts.
 Our overdraft exposure in these instances arises primarily from late-posting.
 A late-post occurs when a merchant posts a transaction within a payment network-permitted time frame, but subsequent to our release of the authorization for that transaction, as permitted by card association rules.
 Under card association rules, we may be liable for the transaction amount even if the cardholder has made additional purchases in the intervening period and funds are no longer available on the card at the time the transaction is posted.